rexk/mocha-mix/README.md

 ## Inspiration
 I am grateful http://www.hammerlab.org for posting `Testing React Web Apps with Mocha`.
 Most of implementation is based on the post.
-I also thank you for https://github.com/yahoo/jsx-test for creating simple solution for jsx-test.
+I also thank you for https://github.com/yahoo/jsx-test for creating a simple, yet powerful solution for jsx-test.

 ## Install
 ```